THE SIMPLEST RADIO TELESCOPE...

 a voltmeter and a power supply .

-The cost of this assembly is very weak.
-One should not hesitate to benefit from the '
+The cost of this assembly is very low .
+Do not hesitate to take benefit from the '

 a small universal controller is for 5E.
 For the 15v power supply kits exist.